PandaUprising/SetSpawn/README.md

 ### Commands
 SetSpawn/setspawn/ss - Spawn/spawn/sp
 ### Permissions
-setspawn.setspawn (To allow the person to set the SpawnPoint), setspawn.spawn (To allow the player to teleport to the SpawnPoint).
+setspawn.setspawn (To allow the person to set the SpawnPoint)

+setspawn.spawn (To allow the player to teleport to the SpawnPoint).

 ### Other Links